-Automobile technology is moving rapidly towards a goal where the users have to put minimal effort to commute and use their cars, and manufacturers know that the consumer is ready to pay a premium for a product that exactly fulfills the purpose.
-This is one major reason for the massive research in the electric car wireless technology, as electric cars form a vital part of the future of automotive industry.
-The spending trends on EVs can be understood by the fact that even sports car makers like Mclaren, Ferrari and Porsche have started incorporating electric engines along with their supercharged petrol engines to make their cars more eco-friendly.
-Companies like Qualcomm are leading the charge to develop viable wireless charging technologies.
-Qualcomm has teamed up with Swiss electric car parts manufacturer Brusa to make and supply its charging plates to other companies.
-Many car manufacturers like BMW, Audi and Daimler are actively researching this technology and Audi will debut this technology and offer it to its customers in the Audi Q7 E tron.
-In light of the massive research and development being seen in this market, it is estimated that the global wireless charging for EV market is poised to grow at a CAGR of 62.7% by 2020.
+Manufacturers understand that the consumers are ready to pay premium prices for a product that exactly serves the purpose.
+Reasons for this growth can be attributed to the massive research in the electric vehicle (EV) wireless technology, as electric vehicles are expected to be a vital part for the future of automotive industry.
+The spending trends on electric vehicles (EVs) can be understood by the fact that even sports car makers, such as McLaren, Ferrari, and Porsche, have started incorporating electric engines along with their supercharged petrol engines, to make their cars eco-friendly.
+Companies, such as Qualcomm, are leading the change to develop viable wireless charging technologies.
+Several car manufacturers, such as Nissan, Toyota, BMW, Audi, and Daimler, are actively researching this technology.
+With the massive R&D activities in the market, the global wireless charging for EV market is expected to register a CAGR of 48.1% by 2022.